 If the cause of AN Release is because of User Inactivity, or UE Redirection, the SMF shall preserve the GBR QoS Flows.
-Otherwise, the SMF shall trigger the PDU Session Modification procedure (see clause 4.3.3) for the GBR QoS Flows of the UE after the AN Release procedure is completed.
+If the AN Release is due to the reception of Service Request or Registration Request to establish another NAS signalling connection via (R)AN as described in step 2, the SMF also preserves the GBR QoS Flows.
+In other case, the SMF shall trigger the PDU Session Modification procedure (see clause 4.3.3) for the GBR QoS Flows of the UE after the AN Release procedure is completed.